feelpp/feelpp-book/Tutorial/04-EvaluatingFunctions.md

-Once you  have created an element, you may want to give it a value, that can depends on a lot of parameters (mainly spaces, but other may apply).
+Once you  have created an element, you may want to give it a value, that can depends on a lot of parameters (mainly spaces, but others may apply).

 To do so, Feel++ relies on expression.
 We may use tree kind of expression :